erikbejstam/learngo/notes/select.md

 So if you return a channel, the select statement waits for the instance that finishes and returns a channel, and then runs that case.
 And when you don't care about *what is in the channel*, you can make a channel of `struct{}`, because that is the smallest data type.

+NOTE: Now i will try to explain the different possible cases in a select statement.
+1. You "listen" for a value to come from the channel.
+2. You listen for a channel being ready to receive a certain value.
+3. You listen for the channel to close.
+They looks like this respectively:

+1. `case value := <-ch:`
+2. `case ch <- value:`
+3. `case <-ch:`

 ---

 Next we're adding a timeout.
 This is very common in select statements.
 In fact time.After returns a channel in the same way.
 We add this, and then let's make it configurable so we don't have to wait so long.